Port of Durban: Naval facilities

 Naval Base Durban, situated on Salisbury Island, is part of the Port of Durban.
 Established during the Second World War, it was downgraded to a naval station in 2002.
 In 2012 a decision was made to renovate and expand the facilities back up to a full naval base to accommodate the South African Navy's offshore patrol flotilla.
 In December 2015 it was redesignated a naval base.
 It is the home port of three Warrior-class interim offshore patrol vessels (formerly missile-armed fast attack craft) which will be replaced by a new patrol flotilla within four to five years.

 Expansion plans

 In April 2021, South African officials revealed a $7 billion modernization and expansion plan of the port facilities in order to increase efficiency and improve its standing as one of Africa's best and biggest ports.
 The program is expected to expand port capacity from 2.9 million TEU to more than 11 million TEU by 2031.

 The plan has been criticized by labour unions over not being consulted on the construction contracts, and warned that the government's intention to partner with the private sector to complete the expansion could lead to job losses for a highly indebted state-owned company.
+In December 2025, Transnet and International Container Terminal Services, Inc. (ICTSI) formally signed a 25-year partnership agreement for Durban Container Terminal Pier 2, constituting South Africa's first port privatisation deal.
+Under the agreement, Pier 2 is held through a new special-purpose vehicle in which Transnet Port Terminals holds a 51 percent majority stake and ICTSI holds 49 percent.
+The deal followed a legal challenge by APM Terminals, a subsidiary of Maersk, which the KwaZulu-Natal High Court dismissed in October 2025.
+The partnership, which took effect on 1 January 2026, calls for approximately $650 million of investment, with the objective of expanding Pier 2's annual capacity from 2 million TEU to 2.8 million TEU and improving crane productivity from 18 to 28 gross crane moves per hour.

+In parallel with the broader expansion plan, Transnet has pursued near-term infrastructure improvements.
+In December 2023, Transnet National Ports Authority issued a Request for Proposals for the reconstruction, deepening, and lengthening of berths at Durban Container Terminal Pier 2 North Quay, with construction targeted to commence in 2024.
+The project, part of a R154 billion KwaZulu-Natal Ports Master Plan, involves deepening Berths 203, 204, and 205 and the approach channel from 12.8 metres to 16.5 metres, and extending effective berth length from 914 metres to 1,210 metres to accommodate three Super Post Panamax vessels simultaneously.
+Separately, in March 2025, Transnet unveiled a R3.4 billion investment programme to upgrade cargo-handling machinery at the port, including the delivery of new straddle carriers and rubber-tyred gantry (RTG) cranes at Durban Container Terminal.